chapmanjacobd/journal/programming/linux/misconceptions.md

 Well... it depends what you want to do.
 The program can't read your mind so I hope you read the manual well 🎃🏚️🎃

-I think `mv` should be limited to tasks which don't change inodes. `cp` should probably error out similar to `mv` but I am 52 years and 10 days too late to provide my _deep_ and _useful_ insight /s.

-`rsync`, despite doing different things based on trailing slash on `src` parameters, is more consistent from an operator perspective.

-Put another way, limited to the below examples, these are the equivalent:

 When the destination doesn't exist:

 | Full Command                                | Source Parameter | Actual Destination | Result                                         |